Draft EIS now available for public review and comment

 Increasing electric load growth in the San Juan Basin region of Colorado and New Mexico, both in residential and industrial sectors, has put a strain on the existing electrical system.

 Tri-State Generation and Transmission Association (Tri-State), La Plata Electric Association (LPEA), and other regional utilities have been making improvements and additions to the electric system over the years to maintain reliability.
 While improvements to the local system have helped, there is a need to import more power into the region to meet the needs of growing communities.

 The proposed San Juan Basin Energy Connect Project would involve the construction of a 230-kilovolt transmission line by Tri-State from the Farmington, N.M. area to Ignacio, Colo.
-This line is needed to provide the power delivery infrastructure for the San Juan Basin that will relieve transmission constraints, serve new loads and offer economic development through renewable energy opportunities.
+This line is needed to provide the power delivery infrastructure for the San Juan Basin that will relieve transmission constraints, serve new loads and offer economic development opportunities.

 An open and comprehensive process is used in siting transmission lines that considers electric system planning, economics, the environment, public involvement, regulatory issues, land rights, and engineering input.

 In accordance with the National Environmental Policy Act process, a detailed environmental impact statement will be prepared.
 The Bureau of Land Management (BLM) is in the process of selecting a third party contractor to analyze Tri-State's proposal.
 Once a contractor has been selected, the BLM will host scoping meetings for the environmental impact statement.